 Learning is done through a virtual online school with the student remaining at home for most academic hours.

-An open house is a time when you can visit a school and learn more about it.
+An open house is a time when you can meet school staff and learn more about it.
 Each school sets the dates and times of its open house(s).
 You can see open house dates here or on individual school profile pages.
-Download these sample questions written by parents for parents and take them with you to open houses.
+Download these sample questions written by parents for parents and use them at open houses.
 For more information about open houses, please contact the schools directly.

 The Partnership for Assessment of Readiness for College and Careers (PARCC) is the standardized test for public school students in the District of Columbia and other states in English language arts / literacy and mathematics.
 PARCC assessments measure students' progress towards what they need to learn by graduation to be ready for college and career.
 Learn more about PARCC here.